- Course number

 - The course is not curved.
 Your overall score is computed as 0.3 * exam score + 0.7 * homework score.
 All homeworks are equally weighted.
 Here is how letter grades are assigned based on your overall score:

 - There is roughly one homework assignment per week, aside from weeks with exams.
-Students enrolled in CIS 421 may skip one HW assignment, or they may discard their lowest scoring HW assignment.
+Students enrolled in CIS 4210 may skip one HW assignment, or they may discard their lowest scoring HW assignment.
 You do not get late days back on the homework that you discard.
-Students enrolled in CIS 521 must complete all HW assignments and cannot discard their lowest scoring assignment.
+Students enrolled in CIS 5210 must complete all HW assignments and cannot discard their lowest scoring assignment.
+If you are an undergraduate who is considering submatriculating into the master’s program then you should enroll in CIS 5210.

 - Collaboration Policy